 After the installation of the unit, first check the following items.
-Once all below checks are fulfilled, the unit must be closed, only then can the unit be powered up.

-You read the complete installation and operation instructions, as described in the installer and user reference guide .
-Installation Check that the unit is properly installed, to avoid abnormal noises and vibrations when starting up the unit.
-Field wiring Be sure that the field wiring has been carried out according to the instructions described in the chapter "6.8 Connecting the electrical wiring" on page 35, according to the wiring diagrams and according to the applicable legislation.
+Once all below checks are fulfilled, the unit MUST be closed, ONLY then can the unit be powered up lu - 6 - 11 - 61 - 11 Installation Check that the unit is properly installed, to avoid abnormal noises and vibrations when starting up the unit.
+Field wiring Be sure that the field wiring has been carried out according to the instructions described in the chapter "6.8 Connecting the electrical wiring" on page 32, according to the wiring diagrams and according to the applicable legislation.
 Power supply voltage Check the power supply voltage on the local supply panel.
-The voltage must correspond to the voltage on the identification label of the unit.
+The voltage MUST correspond to the voltage on the identification label of the unit.
 Earth wiring Be sure that the earth wires have been connected properly and that the earth terminals are tightened.
 Insulation test of the main power circuit Using a megatester for 500 V, check that the insulation resistance of 2 M $\Omega$ or more is attained by applying a voltage of 500 V DC between power terminals and earth.
-Never use the megatester for the transmission wiring.
-Fuses, circuit breakers, or protection devices Check that the fuses, circuit breakers, or the locally installed protection devices are of the size and type specified in the chapter "5.4.2 Safety device requirements" on page 20.
+NEVER use the megatester for the transmission wiring.
+Fuses, circuit breakers, or protection devices Check that the fuses, circuit breakers, or the locally installed protection devices are of the size and type specified in the chapter "5.4.3 Safety device requirements" on page 18.
 Be sure that neither a fuse nor a protection device has been bypassed.
-Internal wiring Visually check the electrical component box and the inside of the unit on loose connections or damaged electrical components.
+Internal wiring Visually check the electrical component box and the inside of the unit for loose connections or damaged electrical components.
 Pipe size and pipe insulation Be sure that correct pipe sizes are installed and that the insulation work is properly executed.
 Stop valves Be sure that the stop valves are open on both liquid and gas side.
 Damaged equipment Check the inside of the unit on damaged components or squeezed pipes.
 Refrigerant leak Check the inside of the unit on refrigerant leakage.
 If there is a refrigerant leak, try to repair the leak.
 If the repair is unsuccessful, call your local dealer.
 Do not touch any refrigerant which has leaked out from refrigerant piping connections.
 This may result in frostbite.
 Oil leak Check the compressor for oil leakage.
 If there is an oil leak, try to repair the leak.
 If the repairing is unsuccessful, call your local dealer.
-Air inlet/outlet Check that the air inlet and outlet of the unit is not obstructed by paper sheets, cardboard, or any other material.
+Air inlet/outlet Check that the air inlet and outlet of the unit is NOT obstructed by paper sheets, cardboard, or any other material.
 Additional refrigerant charge The amount of refrigerant to be added to the unit shall be written on the included "Added refrigerant" plate and attached to the rear side of the front cover.
-Installation date and field setting Be sure to keep record of the installation date on the sticker on the rear of the upper front panel according to EN60335-2-40 and keep record of the contents of the field setting(s).